 State aid and Subsidy Allowances

-On Thursday 4 March 2021 new subsidy allowances (previously state aid) were established for the COVID-19 business grants schemes.
+The new statutory subsidy control regime will replace EU state aid rules, which applied in the UK until the end of the transition period in December 2020 and the TCA.
 The updated scheme rules do not apply retrospectively.
 The United Kingdom remains bound by its international commitments, including subsidy obligations set out in the Trade and Cooperation Agreement (TCA) with the EU.
 Guidance explaining the subsidies chapter of the TCA, World Trade Organisation rules on subsidies, and other international commitments can be found on the GOV.UK website or TCA document can be found on the European Commission website.

 There are three subsidy allowances set out below:

 Small Amounts of Financial Assistance Allowance

 To the extent that a business is seeking to apply for relief that falls within the Small Amounts of Financial Assistance Allowance, Article 364 of the TCA allows an economic actor (e.g. a holding company and its subsidiaries) to receive up to 325,000 Special Drawing Rights (£343,000 as at 9 December 2021) in a three-year period (consisting of the current financial year and the two previous financial years).
 To administer a subsidy under the Small Amounts of Financial Assistance Allowance it is necessary for the business to confirm that the award of subsidy will not result in the economic actor having received more than £343,000 of subsidy under the Small Amounts of Financial Assistance Allowance.